 5.1.
 Personalizing marketing for a specific target

-The most fundamental kind of promotion personalisation is to target your incentives just to clients who have predetermined customer qualities, such as country, purchase history, or gender.
+The most fundamental kind of promotional personalization uses your incentives just to target clients who have predetermined qualities to becoming a customer, such as location, purchase history, or gender.
 You may generate one-time-use coupons that can only be redeemed by consumers who match certain requirements.

-Coupons are a fantastic material for interweaving personalisation since they can come with a variety of restrictions that determine redemption conditions.
-The sole constraint on promotion rule concepts is the capacity of your coupon system.
+Coupons are a fantastic material for personalization since you can determine redemption conditions that set restrictions.
+The sole constraint in promotion rule concepts, is the capacity of your coupon system.
 You may, for example, define product-specific limitations, customer segmentation, budget-based rules, limits depending on the price of products in a cart, rules specifying needed order history, and so on.

 Source: Hubspot Blog

 5.2.
-Personalizing campaign time frame based on time zones and calendar
+Personalizing campaign time frames based on time zones and calendar

 5.3.
 Customizing Promotional Rewards

 This is necessary if you are conducting a loyalty program or an online contest.
 Do you like receiving items that have nothing to do with your hobbies and preferences?
-Yes, I thought so, too.
-It irritates your consumers as well.
-So, go out of your way to deliver prizes that are actually worthwhile, rather than simply dusty odds and ends from the warehouse.
+Exactly.
+I thought so, too.
+And it irritates your consumers as well.
+So go out of your way to deliver prizes that are actually worthwhile, rather than simply dusty odds and ends from the warehouse.